FrancescoAmorosini/AWS_ML_Specialty_Notes/ML_notes.md

 Amazon SageMaker supports automatic scaling (autoscaling) for your hosted models.
 Autoscaling dynamically adjusts the number of instances provisioned for a model in response to changes in your workload.

 To specify the metrics and target values for a scaling policy, you configure a target-tracking scaling policy.
 You can use either a predefined metric or a custom metric.

+> Updating an endpoint with a new configuration will not automatically enable the autoscaling!
+The correct procedure is: De-register the endpoint as a scalable target, update the endpoint configuration, register the endpoint as scalable again.

 ### [SageMaker Data Wrangler](https://docs.aws.amazon.com/sagemaker/latest/dg/data-wrangler-import.html)
 Data Wrangler is a feature of Amazon SageMaker Studio that provides an end-to-end solution to import, prepare, transform, featurize, and analyze data.
 It allows you to run your own python code.